Alejogb1/job-board/blog-data/why-is-the-nested-fixture-nil-in-rails.md

 id: "why-is-the-nested-fixture-nil-in-rails"
 ---

-Alright, let's tackle this.
-I remember back in the early days of one project, a fairly complex e-commerce platform, we ran into this particular conundrum with nested fixtures.
+Alright,  I remember back in the early days of one project, a fairly complex e-commerce platform, we ran into this particular conundrum with nested fixtures.
 The feeling of head-scratching was quite real, and it’s something that surfaces for many, so let’s clarify why a nested fixture can often appear as `nil` in Rails tests, particularly when dealing with associations.
 It isn’t a straightforward bug, but rather a consequence of how fixtures are loaded and how Rails manages associations during test execution.

 The primary reason why you might encounter a `nil` nested fixture stems from the order in which fixtures are loaded and the deferred association processing.
 Rails loads fixtures in a specific sequence, determined by the order in which they appear in the `test/fixtures` directory or explicitly declared in your test setup.
 Now, here's the critical point: Rails loads the data into each table sequentially but *doesn't* immediately resolve associations.
 Instead, it's a deferred process handled during the execution of your test.